YU000jp/logseq-plugin-flex-date-format/readme.md

 ### Install from Logseq Marketplace (Coming👷🚧)

 - Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select marketplace
+- Select `Marketplace`
-- Type `WORD` in the search field, select it from the search results and install
+- Type `Flex` in the search field, select it from the search results and install

+#### ⚠️If using `Show Weekday and Week-number` plugin, overlapping "days of the week".

+  > Turn it off in the plugin settings.

 ### Plugin settings